dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 Same height

 where p and q are polynomials.
 Rational functions will pop up in many diﬀerent contexts, and the graphs can look very diﬀerent depending on the −x polynomials p and q.
-The simplest examples of rational functions are polySame length, nomials themselves, which arise when q(x) is the constant polynomial opposite 1. signs The next simplest examples are the functions 1/x n , where n is a positive y = −2x integer.
+The simplest examples of rational functions are polySame length, nomials themselves, which arise when q(x) is the constant polynomial opposite 1. signs The next simplest examples are the functions 1/x n, where n is a positive y = −2x integer.
 Let’s look at some of the graphs of these functions:

 The odd powers look similar to each other, and the even powers look similar to each other.
 It’s worth knowing what these graphs look like. f(x) = x